-As a fundamental requirement of recognition, a foreign judgment must not be inconclusive under the Code and will be recognised by the Indian judiciary unless it is proved that it:
+As one of the fundamental requirements of recognition, a foreign judgment must not be inconclusive under the Code.
+As per section 13 of the Code, a foreign judgment will be inconclusive if it:

-- · is pronounced by a court that was not of competent jurisdiction; - is not given on the merits of the case; - appears to be founded on an incorrect view of international law or a refusal to recognise Indian law (where applicable); - is in violation of principles of natural justice; - · is obtained by fraud; or - sustains a claim founded on a breach of Indian law.
+- · is pronounced by a court that was not of competent jurisdiction; - is not given on the merits of the case; - appears to be founded on an incorrect view of international law or a refusal to recognise Indian law (where applicable); - is in violation of principles of natural justice; - is obtained by fraud; or - sustains a claim founded on a breach of Indian law.